DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 ## Articles and conference/seminar papers

-### ‘Divine anonymity’

-### ‘Theological dualism and the origins of Greek philosophy’

-### ‘A Parmenidean self-exegesis' = 'Parménide, exégète de Parménide'

-### 'Plato's _Parmenides_ and the Fourth Man' (for a SAGP Zoom panel, 4 Nov.
+### 'Plato's _Parmenides_ and the Fourth Man' (originally drafted for a SAGP Zoom panel, Nov.
 2023)

 ### 'The Argument from Relatives'

-### 'Plato and Stoic ontology'(for a SAGP Zoom panel, Nov.
-2024)
+### 'The Academic background to Stoic ontology', for volume on Stoic ontology, ed.
+R. Salles

+### 'Authorial aelf-references in Plato's dialogues'

 __________________
 __________________
 ## *Books*

-### A volume of 12 selected papers on ancient philosophy, in French translation, in the series ᾽Tradition de la pensée classique', ed.
+### _Études de philosophiw ancienne_ in the series᾽Tradition de la pensée classique', ed.
 M. Dixsaut and D. El Murr (Vrin)

 ### _Studies in Greek Theology_
-Based on 2014 lectures at Renmin University.
-Chinese version published November 2021, Beijing.
-Expanded and revised English version is expected to appear eventually in the CUP series 'Key Themes in Ancient Philosophy'.
+For the CUP series 'Key Themes in Ancient Philosophy', ed.
+A.G.
+Long and V. Tsouna.
+A preliminary  version in Chinese translation was published in Beijng, November 2021.

 ### Plato’s _Phaedo_
-Not a commentary but a discursive study of the whole dialogue
+A collection of my articles on this dialogue, lightly revised.